 Strategic partnerships with Sony Music Global Social Justice Fund, the Obama Foundation, Echidna Giving, Malala Fund, UC Berkeley, and Girls Opportunity Alliance have further amplified visibility and credibility.

-By 2030, Milaan aims to reach one million adolescent girls, building a powerful, girl-led grassroots movement.
+By 2030, Milaan aims to reach 2 million adolescent girls, building a powerful, girl-led grassroots movement.
 In the future, partnerships with government systems and nonprofit networks will allow the model to scale even further — embedding girls’ leadership at the heart of community development across India.

 If you want to try implementing a similar initiative, start by building trust — it’s the foundation of any successful community-based program, especially when working with adolescents.
 Create safe, inclusive spaces where girls feel heard and respected.
 Provide ongoing support and counseling to both girls and their families to foster confidence, encourage participation, and address concerns early.